Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Experiments

-Thus, to generate nonstationary data in a simple way, the state of environment variable $X_{env}$ is assumed to be a linear increasing sequence as shown in Fig.~\ref{timeseries}.
-It can be seen that the evolution curve of $X_{env}$ is in the range of $1.3\sim8.0$ with 2000 time steps.
-At the same time, the other observation variables are also presented in Fig.~\ref{timeseries}.
+Then, to generate trending time-series data, the state of environment variable $X_{env}$ is set to be a uniformly increasing sequence as shown in Fig.~\ref{timeseries}.
+Clearly, the trajectory of $X_{env}$ is in the range of $1.3\sim8.0$ within 2000 time steps.
+Meanwhile, the other observation variables are also presented in Fig.~\ref{timeseries}.
 They all fluctuate in different and limited ranges, and have no property of periodicity.

-To reveal the nonstationarity in the generated time series, the distributions of the four observation variables within the first 1000 time steps and that within the later 1000 time steps are also shown in Fig.~\ref{ds}, respectively.
-It is clear that the dataset shift of all variables occurs to some extents when time segments change.
-Especially for variable $X_4$, the statistical distribution over the first 1000 steps is greatly shift to the left of distribution over the later 1000 steps.
-Thus, if we adopt some regression methods, such as granger causality~\citep{GC1969}, to detect causality between these variables, the obtained results of regression will be time-varying because of time-varying distribution.
+As shown in Fig.~\ref{ds}, it is presented the distributions of four observation variables within first 1000 time steps and within later 1000 time steps respectively.
+Clearly, dataset shift occurs, so that regression-based models are not to work.

-Moreover, all synthetic data is randomly generated from many UCNs like Fig.~\ref{ucnd}, and we will not list them all here.
-But in practice, their network size $n$ and number of edges are specially designed for different scenarios.
-The number of edges is at least twice the network size and the sample size is fixed to be 2000 in all scenarios.
+Moreover, all data are randomly generated from STBNs like Fig.~\ref{ucnd}, but we do not list them all here.
+In practice, their network size $n$ and the number of edges are kept in a certain proportion, and the number of edges is at least twice the network size.
+All the edges are set at random to guarantee the randomization of the experiments.
+Moreover, the sample size $k$ is always fixed to be 2000.